Frequently Asked Questions

 We provide generic, digital versions of the key family season guides that partner churches make available on their website and via email links.
 The church can email every parent with a child turning three, for example, a link to the generic version of the Blessing Faith Path kit.
 A couple struggling with a marital challenge can discreetly access the Difficult Marriage digital pointer.
 Local families searching online for help with addiction can find immediate help in digital form and, in the process, discover your church.

 What will it cost a church of our size?

-For about the same amount a church will spend hosting a noted guest speaker for weekend services or a marriage/parenting conference they can leverage the HomePointe model for a full year of impact.
-The annual license fee decreases by 50% during the first four years so that the church eventually pays a modest annual maintenance fee.
-Current pricing categories are listed below.
-Keep in mind, there will be other implementation costs beyond the license fee that vary depending upon customization decisions such as the size/style of your HomePointe Center, the quality of paper used to print resources, etc.
+For less than what you will spend hosting a noted guest speaker for weekend services or a marriage/parenting conference you can leverage all the HomePointe and Faith Path tools and strategies for a full year of impact.
+Pricing is based on the size of your church in average weekly worship attendance.
+Both the Full Implementation and Digital Only Implementation plans can be billed monthly or annually as listed below.
+Keep in mind, for Full Implementation there will be other costs beyond the license fee that vary depending on customization decisions such as the size/style of your HomePointe Center, the quality of paper used to print resources, etc.